raul-dunca/CyberStudents-advent-of-ctf2024/Day06/Epochrypt.md

 print(dec)
 ```

-This code just reverses the logic, and to get an estimated of `time.time()`, I printed it before pressing `View Encrypted Flag` on the remote server.
+This code just reverses the `epochrypt` function, and to get an estimated of `time.time()`, I printed it before pressing `View Encrypted Flag` on the remote server.
 Then just used my reverse function and increased the `around_time` variable by 1 (the delay was just 1 second so I had to increase it only once) and checked the flag with the remote server.

 `csd{d3F0_M4d3_8y_4N_3lf}`